 10 Easy Ways to Immediately Improve Your Old Content

-You’ve written an excellent blog post on a topic and after it is published, you see a huge amount of traffic to it.
+You’ve written an excellent blog post on a topic, and after publishing, you see an enormous amount of traffic to it.
 People simply love it and are deriving a lot of value from it as could be seen from the comments they put at the end of the article.
 But with time, the traffic dwindles as the initial euphoria sizzles down.
 What happened?

 Nothing much, except that many other people wrote newer posts on the same topic.
 Somebody even created an infographic on that same topic, and people would rather see that infographic than read your blog post.
 Even if you wrote evergreen content, one that resonates with readers and keeps on providing value even after months, or even years, after it has been published; with time, it will age and start losing its sheen.

 Research has indicated that fresh, new content has better SERPs and clicks than old content.
-Of course, it’s a whole lot work to write a new post from scratch, but when you already have good, valuable content, it makes more sense to simply update and republish it.
+Of course, it’s a whole lot work to write a new post from scratch, but when you already have good, valuable content, it makes more sense to update and republish it.
 This would help you gain newer eyeballs and enhance page ranking.
 Follow these 10 tips to breathe new life into old content.

 Before you start digging for old posts that you would like to update, you need to identify your top performers and then go about updating them.
 To do that, you need to be guided by your analytics on metrics like inbound links, traffic, social shares, and keywords.